wongatron/calendar/06-almost-sinatra.md

 ## What's Almost Sinatra?

 Sinatra refactored, only six lines now.
-Library / Gem dependencies: Tilt and Rack (like Sinatra).
+Library dependencies: Tilt and Rack (like Sinatra).
 A hack by [Konstantin Haase](https://github.com/rkh).